- mgibson66

 If your child is applying from outside the UK, they will need to come via "entry clearance" and obtain their family dependent visa from outside the UK.

-Exceptions to Family Dependent Visa Requirement
+Exceptions to Dependant Visa rules

-In some cases, you may not need a family visa.
+In some cases, you may not need a visa.
 If you the parent has ILR (Indefinite Leave to Remain) or permanent residence in the UK, or your child was born in the UK before acquiring ILR, your child will receive the same visa as you.
 If your child was born after you received ILR, they will be granted British Citizenship.

 Selecting the Right Legal Representative

-Core Application Requirements for Child Dependent Visa
+Core Requirements for a Dependant Visa

-Dependent Children Under 18 Years Old:
+Dependant Children Under 18 Years Old:

 Applying from Outside the UK:

-Your child must be under 18 years old.
+• Your child must be under 18 years old.

-Your child originally entered the UK with you but has since left.
+• Your child originally entered the UK with you but has since left.
 They can re-apply if they were under 18 when you were first granted leave to enter.

-Your child cannot be married, in a civil partnership, have children of their own, or be living an independent life.
+• Your child cannot be married, in a civil partnership, have children of their own, or be living an independent life.

 Applying from Inside the UK:

-They are financially dependent on you.
+• They are financially dependant on you.

-You support them without claiming any public benefits.
+• You support them without claiming any public benefits.

-If your child was born in the UK, they can be added to your next visa application extension and will be awarded the same permission as you.
+• If your child was born in the UK, they can be added to your next visa extension and will be awarded the same permission as you.
 Alternatively, you can apply separately for them if your leave to remain isn't due to expire.
-In this case, you will need to know your own visa category of leave to remain, so they can be granted permission to stay as your dependent.
+In this case, you will need to know your own visa category of leave to remain, so they can be granted permission to stay as your dependant.

-Dependent Children Over 18 Years Old:
+Dependant Children Over 18 Years Old:

 Applying from Outside the UK:

-They remain financially dependent on you.
+• They remain financially dependent on you.

-You support them without claiming any public benefits.
+• You support them without claiming any public benefits.

-Your child cannot be married, in a civil partnership, have children of their own, or live an independent life.
+• Your child cannot be married, in a civil partnership, have children of their own, or live an independent life.

 Applying from Inside the UK:

-They remain financially dependent on you.
+• They remain financially supported by you.

-You support them without claiming any public funds.
+• You support them without claiming any public funds.

-Since their arrival in the UK, they have not married, entered into a civil partnership, had children of their own, or left home living an independent life from you.
+• Since their arrival in the UK, they have not married, entered into a civil partnership, had children of their own, or left home living an independent life from you.

 Demonstrating Eligibility